 Or, it could be the Ultimate List of Questions to Ask Your Realtor.

-Whatever it is, just make sure it’s high-quality and informative.
+Whatever real estate marketing ideas you have, just make sure they are high-quality and informative.

 Need some more lead magnet ideas?
 I got ‘em here.

 Or maybe you want to go beyond the average opt-in?
 Check out three innovative opt-in strategies here.